 - For applesauce with texture, use a potato masher to mash a bit.

-- For extra smooth applesauce, allow to cool.
+- For extra smooth applesauce, allow to cool slightly.
 Use a stick blender, blender, or food processor to carefully blend/process until smooth.

 - Enjoy right away, or transfer to an airtight container and store in the refrigerator.